zmeers/ggparliament/README.md

 **Note**: `geom_women_in_parliament()` and `geom_electoral_quota()` have not yet been incorporated into `parliament_data()`.
 I think the best way to do that is to include aggregate data on women as well as those elected through a quota process as two new variables, and then expand that number to a long logical variable. i.e. if the Australian Labor Party has 48 female MPs in the House of Representatives in 2016, that column will expand into 48 1s and 0 for the remainder.

-## Majority line (experimental)

-* Note: this significant needs work!

-I am working on creating a geom for a majority line.
-Essentially, this is a wrapper for `geom_segment()`.
-I would love to create a new geom, where x is 0 and y and yend are the end points for the points.
-  * This is 8 and 10 for the horseshoe style
-  * 1 and 2 for the semicircle style
-I haven't figured it out but I'm not the best programmer so I'm sure it's completely obvious!

 ## Labels

 * This also needs work

 Happy to take a look at your previous code, Rob, and add back into this branch.